iifl-logo

 BOARD DIVERSITY

-(iii) In accordance with the provisions of Companies Act, 2013, Mr. Jai Vardhan Saboo (DIN: 00025499) retires by rotation at the ensuing Annual General Meeting and being eligible, offers himself for reappointment.
-Necessary resolution for the re-appointment of Mr. Jai Vardhan Saboo forms part of the Notice convening 44th Annual General Meeting (AGM).
-The Board recommends his re-appointment for the approval of the members.
-Details, such as brief resumes, nature of expertise in specific functional areas, names of companies in which the above-named directors hold directorships, committee memberships/ chairpersonships, shareholding in your Company, etc. are furnished in the Notice of AGM.
+(iv) In accordance with the provisions of Companies Act, 2013, Mrs. Anuradha Saboo (DIN: 01812641) retires by rotation at the ensuing Annual General Meeting and being eligible, offers herself for reappointment.
+Necessary resolution for the re-appointment of Mrs. Anuradha Saboo forms part of the Notice convening 45th Annual General Meeting (AGM).
+The Board recommends her re-appointment for the approval of the members.

-In the opinion of the Board, all the directors, as well as the directors proposed to be re-appointed, possess the requisite qualifications, experience and expertise and hold high standards of integrity.
+In the opinion of the Board, all the Directors, as well as the Director proposed to be re-appointed, possess the requisite qualifications, experience and expertise standards of integrity.

-During the year under review, the Non-Executive Directors (NEDs) of the Company had no pecuniary relationship or transactions with the Company, other than sitting fees received by them for attending the meetings of the Board of Directors and Committee thereof and/or interest on deposits and dividend payment, if any.
+During the year under review, the Non-(NEDs) of the Company had no pecuniary relationshipor transactions with the Company, other than received by them for attending the meetings Directors and Committee thereof and/or interest on deposits and dividend payment, if any.

 Key Managerial Personnel

-Mr. Yashovardhan Saboo, Chairman & Managing Director, Mr. Sanjeev Kumar Masown - Whole time Director cum Chief Financial Officer and Mr. Brahm Prakash Kumar Company Secretary, are the Key Managerial Personnel of the Company.
+Mr. Yashovardhan Saboo Chairman & Managing Director, Mr. Sanjeev Kumar Masown Whole time Director cum Chief Financial Officer and Mr. Brahm Prakash Kumar Key Managerial Personnel of the Company.
 During the year under review, there were no changes to the Key Managerial Personnel of the Company.

 BOARD MEETINGS

-During the year under review, 7 (seven) meetings of the Board of Directors were held.
-The maximum interval between any two meetings did not exceed 120 days, as prescribed by the Act and the Listing Regulations.
+During the year under review, 8 (eight) meetings of the Board of Directors were held.
+The intervening gap between the Meetings was within the period prescribed by the Act and the Listing Regulations.

 BOARD COMMITTEES